UoB-COMSM0110/2024-group-5/README.md

 <br>

 Once we obtained the data, we performed a Wilcoxon signed-rank test using [this calculator](https://www.statology.org/wilcoxon-signed-rank-test-calculator/) and obtained a W-value of 0, indicating users found that the second level had a significant increase in percieved workload compared to the first.
-The dimension where users experienced the most notable workload increase was in the temporal demand, which was fortuntate to see, as a large contributing factor to the increase in difficulty between the easier level and the harder one is the fact that the spaceship accelerates faster in the harder level, requiring faster reactions from the player to dodge obstacles.
+The dimension where users experienced the most notable workload increase was in the temporal demand, which was fortunate to see, as a large contributing factor to the increase in difficulty between the easier level and the harder one is the fact that the spaceship accelerates faster in the harder level, requiring faster reactions from the player to dodge obstacles.

 <br>